alexpovel/latex-cookbook/README.md

   It is probably telling that a document of *X* pages in `a4paper` and `11pt` (the KOMA default) will come out to very close to *X* pages again in `a5paper` and `10pt`: we mainly cut out on wasted white-space and made better use of available space, without suddely requiring *2X* pages (since we halved the page size).

 ## Build

+If you don't have a distribution already, I recommend [TeX Live](https://www.tug.org/texlive/) as a full installation.
+It comes with everything this template needs (save for Java for `bib2gls`).

 All this is quickly built using `latexmk` with a custom [`latexmkrc`](latexmkrc) file.
 It contains some Perl commands to make it work with `bib2gls` and `splitidx` and their generated auxiliary files.